Already using RockWallet? Move your assets to the new app →

 To simplify the process, users can check real-time updates on gas prices via ETH gas fee trackers, which provide current base and recommended priority fees.
 These trackers help optimize transactions by ensuring users only pay what’s necessary without overpaying.

-Ethereum vs. Other Networks
+Ethereum vs. other networks

 Ethereum’s switch to Proof of Stake (PoS) has significantly reduced the network's energy consumption, but it still faces challenges in minimizing transaction fees.
 Fortunately, other blockchains offer cheaper alternatives for users looking to save on fees: